FareHarbor/fareharbor-docs/external-api/data-types.md

   The company's physical address.

-* `affiliated_since`: `DATETIME` or `None`
+* `affiliated_since`: `string`

-  If the API user’s company is an affiliate, then we will see a datetime of when the relationship started.
-If the user’s company is a charter company or has no partners, then it will show as None.
+  If the API user’s company is an affiliate, then we will see a timestamp of when the relationship started.

 * `billing_address`: `Address`